Skip to main content

 Phase 1 — Set up the repository

-Phase 2 — Deploy the backend and frontend
+Phase 2 — Deploy the backend

 Phase 3 — Deploy an agent on a PostgreSQL server